HoB icon

 6. Science textbooks often represent the atom as a central nucleus composed of

-certain are scientists about this characterization of what a species is?
-What specific
+How certain are scientists about this characterization of what a species is?

 9. Some claim that science is infused with social, cultural, political values, philosophical assumptions, and intellectual norms of the culture in which it is practiced.
 Others claim that science is universal and transcends national and cultural boundaries and therefore, not affected by social, cultural, political values, philosophical assumptions, and intellectual norms of the culture in which it is practiced.